Seagull-Scientific/bartender-cloud-api/README.md

-## Need more information on how to use the API visit the BarTenser documentation site at:
+## Need more information on how to use the API visit the BarTender documentation site at:

 https://help.seagullscientific.com/BarTenderCloud/Help/en/Content/API/API_AutomatingBTCloud_LP.htm